18F/e-manifest/README.md

 endpoints and web views.
 The API is a JSON REST API.
 The web app and the API use the same database.

-ElasticSearch is used to search for manifest records.
-We chose ElasticSearch because it offloads read-access from the database and provides full-text search that can be painful to apply directly to a database
+Elasticsearch is used to search for manifest records.
+Elasticsearch offloads read-access from the database and provides full-text search that can be painful to apply directly to a database

 Redis is being used for Sidekiq job processing.
-The Redis + Sidekiq solution offloads the database/ElasticSearch syncing to an async process.
+The Redis + Sidekiq solution offloads the database/Elasticsearch syncing to an async process.

 ## Developer onboarding